-What are secondary keywords?
+What are the secondary keywords?

 Yes, on-page Topic Targeting keywords.
 Weird?

 Ex: Let’s say your primary keyword is SEO tools.
-So the secondary keywords could be seo software tools, seo keyword research tools, free tools for WordPress SEO and blogging tools for search engine optimization.
+So the secondary keywords could be SEO software tools, SEO keyword research tools, free tools for WordPress SEO, and blogging tools for search engine optimization.

 What can you see commonly on these search terms?
-Yes, all they have the primary keyword “SEO tools”.
+Yes, all they have the primary keyword “SEO tools.”

 - On-page topic keywords build a well-structured web page.

-Secondary Keywords and Long Tail keywords in SEO
+Secondary Keywords and Long Tail Keywords in SEO

 Secondary keywords are targeted and niche-specific.
 They can structure the web page around the primary keyword and generate more blog post ideas.
 Use these on-page topic targeting keyword research tools to find secondary keywords for your blog posts.

-Now you know many things about long tail keywords.
-But, why should you use long-tail keywords in blog posts?
-How long-tail keywords increase organic traffic, conversions and revenue?
+Now you know many things about long-tail keywords.
+But why should you use long-tail keywords in blog posts?
+How long-tail keywords increase organic traffic, conversions, and revenue?